RepairWise/RepairWisePlugin/readme.md

 </body>
 ```

 Initializing the plugin takes 2 steps.
 First, call `window.RepairWise({})` with the callback functions and initialization variables you want.
 This will return a builder object that you can call `start({})` on.
-Depending on what you pass to `start`, RepairWise will start in different modes.
+Depending on what you pass to `start`, EstimateON will start in different modes.
 In this sample project, we included a file `utils.js` that contains sample values for initial variables and callbacks.

 ```html
 </body>